A Semi-supervised CART Model for Covariate Shift: Simulation study

 \subsubsection{Performance under covariate shift}

-We examined the performance of DA-CART under restricted range and shifted location conditions.
-The prediction errors are shown in Fig \ref{fig:1}.
-The top two rows show the results under the restricted range condition.
-DA-CART significantly outperforms the naive CART model when using EW1.
-When only variable $X_1$ is included in the importance weight model, both propensity-score (EW1) and kernel-based (EW3) weights show similar performance, indicating that either method is suitable for estimating importance weights when all variables predict the outcome.
+We evaluated the performance of DA-CART under both restricted range and shifted range conditions.
+The prediction errors are illustrated in Fig. \ref{fig1}.
+The top two rows display the results under the restricted range condition.
+Regardless of whether all variables from the selection model are included in the outcome prediction model, DA-CART consistently outperforms the Naive CART model and achieves a root mean square error close to that of the Target CART.
+When sel $\subsetneq$ pred, DA-CART performs better than the weighted CART model, particularly as the sample size increases.
+This emphasizes the necessity of step 1 in the DA-CART method and supports the validity of Theorem 1.

-When both $X_1$ and $X_4$ are specified in the importance weight model, EW1 generally produces smaller prediction errors than EW2 and EW3, which incorporate weight-specific variables.
-Additionally, DA-CART using EW1 demonstrates performance comparable to DA-CART with the `true' weight and target CART, suggesting that XGBoost can effectively estimate weights and supports the validity of Theorem 1.
+We also assessed DA-CART's performance under the shifted range condition, which challenges tree-based models and importance weights estimation, as noted by \citet{zhang2019efficient}.
+Our findings indicate that DA-CART is less effective in this context than target CART, representing optimal performance but only achievable in practice when target outcomes are available.
+However, as the sample size increases, DA-CART's performance improves due to the increased likelihood of having representative target domain units in the source domain.

-We also assessed DA-CART's performance under the shifted location condition, a scenario that challenges tree-based models and importance weight estimation, as noted by \citep{zhang2019efficient}.
-Our findings indicate that DA-CART is less effective in this context than target CART, which represents optimal performance but is often difficult to achieve in practice.
-However, as the sample size increases, DA-CART's performance approaches that of target CART due to the increased likelihood of having representative target domain units in the source domain.
+As the GLM tree improves extrapolation capabilities, the DA-GLM-tree outperforms the DA-CART in shifted range situations.
+The proposed domain adaptation strategy significantly improves the predictive accuracy of the Naive GLM tree, demonstrating the broad applicability of our approach.

-We evaluated GLM-tree models with importance weights (DA-GLM-tree) which is expected to enhance extrapolation capabilities.
-The proposed domain adaptive framework significantly improves the predictive accuracy of the GLM-tree, demonstrating the potential broad applicability of our approach.
+The performance of the variations of DA-CART and DA-GLM-trees (DA-CART-naive, DA-CART-kernel, DA-GLM-tree-naive, and DA-GLM-tree-kernel) is presented in the appendix \ref{app4}.
+Overall, DA-CART and DA-GLM-trees outperform their extensions.